-Green et al., 2010; Fu et al., 2014).
-The Neanderthals had brains that were similar in size to those of H. sapiens, a long, low cranial vault with pronounced brow-ridges, and a large, prognathic face (Cartmill and Smith, 2009).
+In western Eurasia, the non-modern hominins replaced by the migrating early modern humans were the Neanderthals.
+Neanderthals were close relatives of early modern humans-so close in fact that the two species seem to have been able to interbreed (e.g. Green et al. 2010; Fu et al. 2014).
+They had brains that were similar in size to those of Homo sapiens, a long, low cranial vault with pronounced brow-ridges, and a large, prognathic face (Cartmill and Smith 2009).
 Neanderthals were stocky.
-Their average body mass and stature have been estimated as 72 kg and 161-165 cm, respectively (Ruff et al., 1997; Feldesman et al., 1990).
-They also had relatively short forearms and lower legs (Ruff, 1993; Holliday, 1997).
-The size and shape of the Neanderthal body are widely accepted to be adaptations to glacial conditions (Ruff, 1993; Holliday, 1997).
-Neanderthals lived in small, dispersed groups, and specialized in hunting large game (Stiner, 2001; Stiner et al., 2009).
-They made sophisticated stone tools, but evidence from several sites indicates that their use of fire was restricted to warm periods, which suggests they may not have been able to create fire at will but only take advantage of naturally occurring fires (Sandgathe et al., 2011).
-Additionally, they did not build structures or utilize symbols on a regular basis (Klein, 2003).
+Their average body mass and stature have been estimated as 72 kg and 161-165 cm, respectively (Ruff et al. 1997; Feldesman et al. 1990).
+They also had relatively short forearms and lower legs (Ruff 1993, Holliday 1997).
+The size and shape of the Neanderthal body are widely accepted to be adaptations to glacial conditions (Ruff 1993, Holliday 1997).
+Neanderthals lived in small, dispersed groups, and specialized in hunting large game (Stiner 2001; Stiner et al. 2009).
+They made sophisticated stone tools, but evidence from several sites indicates that their use of fire was restricted to warm periods, which suggests they may not have been able to create fire at will but only take advantage of naturally occurring fires (Sandgathe et al. 2011).
+Additionally, they did not build structures or utilize symbols on a regular basis (Klein 2003).
 Genetic and morphological data suggest Neanderthals were a distinct species by at least 200 kya (Cartmill and Smith, 2009).
-Early modern humans joined Neanderthals in Europe ca. 42 kya, during Oxygen Isotope Stage 3 (OIS3) (Stringer, 2006).
+Modern humans joined Neanderthals in Europe ca. 42 kya, during Oxygen Isotope Stage 3 (OIS3) (Stringer 2006).
 Within a few thousand years, the Neanderthals had disappeared.
-Current evidence indicates they went extinct about 41-39 kya (Higham et al., 2014).
+Current evidence indicates they went extinct 30-24 kya (Klein 2003; Finlayson et al., 2008).
 With regard to geographic range, the Neanderthals were a western Eurasian species.
-Their fossilized remains have been found from Wales in the north to Israel in the south, and from Portugal in the west to Central Asia in the east (Klein, 2003; Krause et al., 2007).
+Their fossilized remains have been found from Wales in the north to Israel in the south, and from Portugal in the west to Central Asia in the east (Klein 2003; Krause et al. 2007).
 So far, no Neanderthal fossils have been found in Africa, South Asia, or East Asia.

 Why early modern humans were able to replace Neanderthals is contested.
-Some researchers argue that early modern humans outcompeted Neanderthals because they were able to exploit more resilient and reliable resources, such as rabbits, fish, and plants that require processing to eat (Stiner, 2001; Mellars, 2004; Stiner and Kuhn, 2006; Richards and Trinkaus, 2009).
+Some researchers argue that early modern humans out-competed Neanderthals because they were able to exploit more resilient and reliable resources, such as rabbits, fish, and plants that require processing to eat (Stiner 2001; Mellars 2004; Stiner and Kuhn 2006, Richards and Trinkaus, 2009).
 Others aver that Neanderthals did not disappear as a consequence of competition with early modern humans.
 According to Stewart (2007), for example, the fact that Neanderthals died out in Europe at the same time as two "interglacial survivors," the straight-tusked elephant (Elephas antiquus) and Merck's rhino (Stephanorhinus kirchbergensis), indicates that, contrary to the current consensus, Neanderthals were warm adapted rather than cold adapted.
 The corollary of this, Stewart contends, is that Neanderthals went extinct because they were unable to cope with the substantial decrease in temperature associated with OIS3.
 Finlayson (2004, 2009) and Jiménez-Espejo et al. (2007) have also argued that the Neanderthals were driven to extinction by the effects of climate change rather than competition with early modern humans.
-Still others have proposed that a combination of competition with early modern humans and the effects of climate change were responsible for the Neanderthals' disappearance (Stringer et al., 2003).
+Still others have proposed that a combination of competition with early modern humans and the effects of climate change were responsible for the Neanderthals' disappearance (Stringer et al. 2003).
 These researchers suggest that during OIS3, rapid climatic fluctuations destabilized the environment, and the combined stress of an unstable resource base and the arrival of new competitors drove the Neanderthals to extinction.